Anoy27/Office_Supply_Sales_Analysis/README.md

 4. The impact of discounts on loss-making products and identification of loss drivers.

 ## Data Preparation:
-The dataset was thoroughly cleaned, removing duplicates, outliers, incorrect values, and redundant rows.
-Rows containing partial 2018 data were excluded to ensure accuracy and consistency.
+The dataset was thoroughly cleaned.
+Although, there were no duplicates incorrect values, and redundant rows.
+But there were inconsistencies like wrong formatting, only 1 month of data for 2018, outliers, and some unimportant columns like customer ID, product ID, postal code, and country.
+So, I corrected the formats and removed all of the redundant columns and rows containing partial 2018.
+However, after a thorough inspection, I found the outliers to be important for the analysis.
+So, I kept them.

+## Feature Engineering
+Firstly, I have added a new loss column as the profit column has some negative values so added them inside this loss column.
+This column also helped me find the loss-making products.
+For the analysis, I have also added a few calculated columns.
+They are
+1. Product_Price,
+2. Profit_Margin,
+3. Delivery_Time,
+4. Year and
+5. Discount_Amount
+They have helped me discover important insigts from the dataset.

+## Power BI Dashboard

 The dashboard features a clean, user-friendly design aligned with the company's branding.
 Each page uses a minimalist layout with a maximum of four visuals per page, supplemented by interactive buttons and slicers for seamless navigation and deeper analysis.

-## Power BI Dashboard
 The Power BI Dashboard has some key features.
 They are
 1. Dynamic Buttons: Interactive buttons switch between sales and profit views, providing tailored insights.
 2. Slicers: Enable filtering by year for granular analysis.
 3. Performance Metrics: Cards displaying total sales, profits, and YoY growth metrics at a glance.